BoxCast's caption feature allows you to caption your broadcasts automatically with the press of a button.

 Click Generate Captions to start creating captions for the broadcast.

 Your captions will then start to be created.
 This usually takes about 1/2 - 3/4 the length of the broadcast (Ex.
 For a 1-hour broadcast, Caption generation will take 30-45 minutes).
 Feel free to leave the page and return later.

 Once the captions have been created, they are ready to be reviewed & edited.
-In general, the captions are about 90% accurate, so you should always review them before publishing.
-Unique words, proper nouns or difficult to pronounce words can often get strange results from the automated caption generation.
+The captions are generally about 90% accurate, so you should always review them before publishing.
+Unique words, proper nouns or difficult to pronounce words can sometimes confuse the automated caption generation.
 Click Review and Publish Captions to edit the captions.
 Your captions will not be published until you have completed this step.

 Find and Replace

 Within the settings, you will also see a Find and Replace Tool.
 We recommend using this for names and other proper nouns or other uncommon words.
 When captioning our own webinars, we often have to change "Box cars" to "BoxCast."

 This allows you to control when a caption shows up on the screen.